King’s Group Academies Gender Pay Gap Report

 £14.23 |

-Since 2022, the mean gender pay gap has decreased whilst the median gap has increased.
-The trends can be seen in the next table and demonstrate an overall improvement in our mean gender pay gap 5 years of reporting whilst the median gender pay gap has increased.
-This reflects that male colleagues are more likely to be employed in senior roles whilst female colleagues occupy roles across all pay grades.
+Our mean gender pay gap has stayed steady since last year and decreased since 2022, whilst the median gap has increased.
+The trends can be seen in the next table reflecting that male colleagues are more likely to be employed in senior roles whilst female colleagues occupy roles across all pay grades.
+The national pay award for teaching colleagues for this year has therefore been a contributory factor in increasing the median hourly rate.

 |